Skip to main content

 Click Search.

 While Pinsearch is loading, the button changes to Searching.
-When results are ready, the page shows Top Pins.
+When results are ready, the page shows summary cards and the first page of matching pins.
 Start broad enough that Pinterest has real content for the topic.
 Good starting examples:

 • bedroom decor